 Servings 24.0; calories 194; Total Fat 9 g 13 %; Saturated Fat 5 g 26 %; Monounsaturated Fat 2 g; Polyunsaturated Fat 0 g; Trans Fat 0 g’; Cholesterol 31 mg 10 %; Sodium 94 mg 4 %; Potassium 56 mg 2 %; Total Carbohydrate 29 g 10 %; Dietary Fiber 1 g 4 %; Sugars 22g; Protein 2 g 4 %; Vitamin A 4 %; Vitamin C 0 %; Calcium 1%; Iron 4%

 Did you know that if you bake in a glass pan when the recipe doesn’t specify to do so, that the oven temperature should be turned down by 25 degrees?

-I hate to simply publish a recipe put out by a company like Hershey’s, but over the years it has become such an “expected” recipe for me to bring places, I know my friends and family will love seeing it here.
+I hate to simply publish a recipe put out by a company like Hershey’s, when it’s now so easily found on their site, but over the years it has become such an “expected” recipe for me to bring places, I know my friends and family will love seeing it here.